 Haemodialysis is made totally free in Mauritius

-The first public dialysis unit in Port Louis open in upper floor of the Local Health Centre at Volcy Pougnet Street, a stone throw from the AG Jeetoo Hospital.
+The first public dialysis unit in Port Louis open in the rented upper floor of the Local Health Centre at Volcy Pougnet Street, a stone throw from the AG Jeetoo Hospital.
 It starts with 5 Nipro Type 2 dialysis machines.

 A new haemodialysis unit is open in Riche Mare in Centre de Flacq at a distance from Flacq Hospital.
 With this latest opening, all the five regional hospitals in Mauritius have an attcahed dialysis unit each.